-Depending upon the circumstances, the Responsible Administrator may choose to consult with the students' teacher(s) and/or social worker, and the Target's or Aggressor's family, to identify any underlying social or emotional issue(s) that may have contributed to the Bullying behavior and to assess the level of need for additional social skills development.
+Depending upon the circumstances, the Responsible Administrator may choose to consult with the students' teacher(s) and/or social worker, and the Target's or Aggressor's parents or guardians, to identify any underlying social or emotional issue(s) that may have contributed to the Bullying behavior and to assess the level of need for additional social skills development.

-The Responsible Administrator will promptly notify the families of the Target and the Aggressor about the results of the investigation and, if Bullying or Retaliation is found, what action is being taken to prevent further acts of Bullying or Retaliation.
-All notice to families must comply with applicable state and federal privacy laws and regulations.
-Because of the legal requirements regarding the confidentiality of student records, the Responsible

-Administrator cannot report specific information to the Target's family about the disciplinary action taken unless it involves a "stay away" order or other directive that the Target must be aware of in order to report violations.
+The Responsible Administrator will promptly notify the parents or guardians of the Target and the Aggressor about the results of the investigation and, if Bullying or Retaliation is found, what action is being taken to prevent further acts of Bullying or Retaliation.
+All notice to parents or guardians must comply with applicable state and federal privacy laws and regulations.
+Because of the legal requirements regarding the confidentiality of student records, the Responsible Administrator cannot report specific information to the Target's parent ot guardian about the disciplinary action taken unless it involves a "stay away" order or other directive that the Target must be aware of in order to report violations.

-The Responsible Administrator shall inform the family of the Target about the Department of Elementary and Secondary Education's problem resolution system and the process for accessing that system or seeking assistance, regardless of the outcome of the Bullying determination.
+The Responsible Administrator shall inform the parent or guardian of the Target about the Department of Elementary and Secondary Education's problem resolution system and the process for accessing that system or seeking assistance, regardless of the outcome of the Bullying determination.
 The information will be made available in both hard copy and electronic formats.